Trivivium/devops-2k20/report/REPORT.md

 If we keep our codebase small it will improve maintainability, as it takes less work to make structural changes in a smaller codebase.

-BetterCode prefers that we use 3rd libraries and frameworks over reinventing the wheel.
+BetterCode prefers that we use 3rd party libraries and frameworks over reinventing the wheel.
 It measures us based on how many years it would take a person, with approximate effort, to rebuild our version of MiniTwit.